sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/syllabus.md

 Grades will be calculated as follows.

 ----------------------- ------
-Reading assignments     25%
+Reading questions       10%
+Comprehension checks    10%
-Reflection assignments  10%
+Reflection assignments  15%
-Problem Sets            40%
+Problem sets            40%
-Project(s)              10%
+Final project           10%
 Participation           15%
 ----------------------- ------

-Here are some details about each of these components.
+Here are some details about some of these components.

-* *Reading assignments*.
-This is for the "Reading Questions" and "Comprehension Checks."
-You can get up to 2 points for each reading that's assigned: 1 point for the "Reading Question," and 1 point for the "Comprehension Check."
-The reading assignments component of your grade will be the total number of points you accumulate in this way, out of a maximum of $2(n-2)$ points, where $n$ is the total number of readings assigned.
-In other words, you don't need to do submit both things every day to get a perfect score for this component of your grade.
+* *Reading questions*.
+You'll get 1 point for each reading question you submit, up to a maximum of $n-2$, where $n$ is the total number of readings assigned.
+In other words, you don't need to submit a question every day to get full credit here, and there's no extra credit for doing so.
-* *Reflection assignments*.
-This is for all of the reflection assignments (mathematical autobiography, weekly reflections, etc).
-* *Problem sets*.
-This is where your problem set scores go.
-* *Project(s)*.
-This is for the "Final Project," and possibly some other things.
+* *Comprehension checks*.
+You'll get 1 point for each problem you submit, up to a maximum of $n-6$, where $n$ is the total number of problems assigned for comprehension checks.
+In other words, you don't need to submit a question every day to get full credit here, and there's no extra credit for doing so.
 * *Participation*.
 You'll get a full score for the participation component of your grade as long as I am able to see that you are putting in a good faith effort to engage with the class.
 This includes showing up to as many of the live events as you can.

 ## Accommodations